michael-gif/Landline-Phone-Digitiser/README.md

 ser = serial.Serial('COM3', 115200)

 events = {}
-def register_number(button_sequence: str):
+def register_number(phone_number: str):
     """
-  This is a decorator for functions that turns them into a dialable function. button_sequence is a phone number as a string that when dialed, will call the function that is decorated.
+    This is a decorator for functions that turns them into a dialable function. phone_number is a phone number as a string that when dialed, will call the function that is decorated.
     """
     def decorator(function):
-        events[button_sequence] = function
+        events[phone_number] = function
-        print(f"Registered sequence '{button_sequence}' to function '{function.__name__}'")
+        print(f"Registered sequence '{phone_number}' to function '{function.__name__}'")
         return function # don't need to wrap the function return decorator

 def send_tone_sequence(tones: list):
     """
-  Takes a list of tuples in the format [(frequency, duration),...] and turns them into a string message that is sent to the esp32
+    Takes a list of tuples in the format [(frequency, duration),...] and turns them into a string message that is sent to the ESP32
     """
     # send command to play sequence
     message = "TONESEQUENCE_"
     for tone in tones: